nicolaslara/django/orm_notes.md

    and `.async_connection` and turn `.connection` into a property
  * Make `ensure_connection()` work so that we don't require a call to `connect()`
  * Move wrapping that passes self.a as self to the helper
+ * Use one connection per cursor.
+This may require connections to go through pools

 ## Open issues